mythmon/mythmon.com/content/posts/2015-09-02-heroku-build-static.md

 tags: [heroku, python, node]
 ---

-Python webapps are pretty cool.
-Most frontend tools end up getting written in Node.js.
-Things like Less for nicer style sheets, Babel to write modern JS today, or NPM to manage front-end dependencies.
-The result is a lot of webapps are polyglots that require more than just Python or Node.
+I write a lot of webapps.
+I like to use Python for the backend, but most frontend tools are written in Node.js.
+LESS gives me nicer style sheets, Babel lets me write next-generation JavaScript, and NPM helps manage dependencies nicely.
+As a result, most of my projects are polyglots that can be difficult to deploy.

-In most workflows, this seems to be largely figured out.
-Just run all the tools.
-Most READMEs I've seen lately have a box something like this
+Modern workflows have already figured this out: *Run all the tools*.
+Most READMEs I've written lately tend to look like this:

 ```bash
 $ git clone https://github.example.com/foo/bar.git